Stock-Man-Stressed-AdobeStock-292581844-copy-2.jpeg

 Unfortunately you often won’t know that you are a victim of debt parking until it’s too late – when you’ve been denied a loan or even a job or apartment.
 That’s why it’s important to be proactive and check your credit report frequently, as recommended by the Consumer Financial Protection Bureau (CFPB).

 Fortunately, you can get a free copy of your report from each of the three credit reporting agencies – EquifaxTM, Experian® and TransUnion®.
 The best place to access this free report is by going to Annualcreditreport.com and seeking it there.
-While checking your credit report should be a regular practice, it might be even more important during the pandemic, which is why the credit reporting agencies are currently offering free weekly reports.
+You can get an updated report every week.

 The credit report forms the basis of the credit score that FICO® uses to determine your creditworthiness, which is why it’s vital to ensure that your credit report stays spotless by making sure you are paying your bills on time, keeping your credit utilization low, and not opening too many credit cards or other accounts.